dashpay/docs/docs/user/wallets/dashcore/interface.rst

   processor.
 Setting a positive number specifies that Dash Core should use that number of processor cores, while setting a negative number will leave that number of processor cores free.

+Enable RPC Server
+  This option allows you or a third-party tool to communicate with the node through command-line and JSON-RPC commands.

 Wallet tab
 ----------